 We prep these hearts in January so they’re ready to go for February 1st, but they can be used any time of the year.

-1. Purchase and download the Kindness Notes hearts down below.
+1. Purchase and download the Kindness Notes heart.

 2. Print out a set for each person in your family on cardstock paper.